header_image

 Physical Education Declaration Overview

-• Meet with a Physical Education or School of Education Student Services advisor during the declaration period.
-See Overview page for contact information.
+• Have met with a Physical Education or School of Education Student Services advisor who will submit the declaration form; see Contact Information for details.

 1